The Ultimate Pregnancy Appointment Guide: What to Expect Week by Week at Your Prenatal Visits

 - Ultrasound: It’s common to have an ultrasound in the first trimester to confirm the estimated due date.
 Ultrasound is also common at 20 weeks to check on baby's growth and development.
 Further ultrasounds could be needed if changes in your pregnancy make it necessary, such as concerns about baby’s growth or to see if baby is head down.

 - Discuss preterm labor signs: Preterm labor refers to labor that begins before the 37th week of pregnancy and requires medical attention.
-Knowing what to look for — such as contractions, changes in vaginal discharge — is important for preventing potential complications.
+Knowing what to look for — such as contractions, changes in vaginal discharge — is important for identifying potential complications.

 - Childbirth classes: It’s a good idea to register for a class to help you prepare for baby’s arrival.